 Most families find it difficult to differentiate between home care and nursing home facilities.
-They also go through emotional stress when placing a loved one in a care facility since they don’t know what services the facilities will provide.
+They also go through emotional stress when placing a loved one in a care facility since they don’t know what services the facility will provide.
 Most of the terminology used in both facilities can be confusing, so let’s clarify the common misinterpretations.

-In a nursing home, your loved one will receive 24-hour services, and they will be provided by trained nurses and trained care assistants.
+In a SNF nursing home, your loved one will receive 24-hour services, and they will be provided by trained nurses and trained care assistants.
 Both the care assistants and nurses are trained in offering wound care and administering intravenous medication.
 Aged care specialists at Arcare would suggest that you research current vacancies, available home care services, and financial details when looking for a nursing home facility for a loved one.

 Location of facilities